hustvl/WeakSAM/docs/wsis_extension.md

 ### Performing WSIS extension.
 The extension part is based on Mask2Former codebase and please refer to [Mask2Former](https://github.com/facebookresearch/Mask2Former) for implementation details.
+Note that you might need to install detectron2 following the Mask2Former repo and implement WSIS task.
-Make a soft link to avoid repetitive download of datasets.
+Also, make a soft link to avoid repetitive download of datasets.

 The generated WSIS dataset are listed below.
 |  Dataset | MIST PGT |